 YES’ Dialectical Behavioral Therapy (DBT) Program

-At Youth Eastside Services (YES), youth like Caleb have the opportunity to participate in a 16-week Dialectical Behavioral Therapy (DBT) program.
-The program teaches scientifically proven skills which help teens manage emotions and reduce suicidality and self-harm behaviors, as well as depression, anxiety, and substance use disorders.
+At Youth Eastside Services (YES), thanks to the generous support of our community, YES is the only East King County, youth-serving, behavioral health agency that provides a Dialectical Behavioral Therapy (DBT) Program to all clients, regardless of their ability to pay.
+Young clients like Chloe have the opportunity to participate in a 16-week DBT program that teaches scientifically proven skills that help teens manage emotions and reduce suicidality and self-harm behaviors, as well as depression, anxiety, and substance use disorders.

 - Mindfulness – helps teens control and regulate their attention to be more present in daily life.

 - Distress tolerance – helps teens tolerate stressful situations and make better decisions.

 - Interpersonal effectiveness – helps teens negotiate relationships with others by asking for what they want and need — and by saying “no” effectively.

 - Emotional regulation – helps teens recognize, validate, and reduce the intensity and impact of their strong emotions.